iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ### App

-This page shows the details of an app and the latests usages.
+This page shows the details of an app and its latest usages.

 ![app details](../../.gitbook/assets/explorer_app-details.png)